josh-perry/love-cookbook/content/guides/intermediate/compute-shaders.md

 * `indirectarguments`, allows the buffer to be used parameters for a draw command, effectively allowing the gpu to generate it's own work without needing readbacks.

-> [!NOTE] When defining `buffers` in GLSL, löve automatically adds the std430 qualifier, which allows for better packing of data.
+> [!NOTE] When defining `buffers` in GLSL, LÖVE automatically adds the std430 qualifier, which allows for better packing of data.
 So we don't have to add that.

 ## Thread groups